vvnginx/documentation/content/ngf/how-to/data-plane-configuration.md

     errorLevel: warn
 EOF
 ```

-After attaching the NginxProxy to the GatewayClass, the log level of the data plane will be updated to `warn`.

 To view the full list of supported log levels, see the `NginxProxy spec` in the [API reference]({{< ref "/ngf/reference/api.md" >}}).